 Gathering employee feedback is the first step towards making more informed decisions that affect your people.
-Employees can more easily contribute to the people operations process when there is an outlet for their thoughts and opinions, like an engagement survey.
+Employees can more easily contribute to shaping workplace culture when there is an outlet for their thoughts and opinions, like an engagement survey.

 However, once organizations begin running engagement surveys, it can be alluring to survey continuously.
 Monthly or weekly employee surveys are commonly referred to as pulse surveys.
 Pulse surveys may be growing in popularity, but are they really the best solution for your workplace?